Friends of the Flying Leatherneck Foundation,

 Chairman, Board of Directors

 P.S.
 I hope that you will be able to make a fully tax-deductible gift today to the Flying Leatherneck Historical Foundation.
-I welcome the opportunity to speak with you in person about the Foundation, the Museum and our future plans at the annual meeting.
-I can also be reached by phone Tuesday through Friday at the Foundation Office.
+I welcome the opportunity to speak with you in person about the Foundation, the Museum and our future plans.
+I can be reached by phone Tuesday through Friday at the Foundation Office.
 The number is 858-693-1723.

 Thank you for your generosity!